phiberber/phiberber/README.md

 <a href="#" style="margin-left:20px;"><img align="right" src="https://github.com/phiberber/phiberber/blob/main/assets/lucky_clover.gif?raw=true" width="250" height="250"/></a>

 ### :wave: Welcome to my GitHub profile!
-I am currently a 16 years old IT student; Coding for more than five years already, I am focused on JVM Languages like Clojure, Kotlin and Java.
-Following you can see the list of Languages / DBSM / Frameworks that I know how to use.
-I really like UI/UX design as I am making it for 4 years already; Most of my GitHub repositories are private as their code can't be published as open-source, in case you want to test my knowledge about something, consider an exam or an interview.
-I will probably work more on this GitHub if I get some free time.
+I am a 16 years old IT student; Focused on Back-end but still having Front-End skills.
+I am focused on JVM Languages like Clojure, Kotlin and Java;

+I am coding for more than five years already, doing UI and UX designs for 4 years.
+Most of my repositories are private (as they are not open-source), in case you want to test my knowledge about something, consider an exam or an interview.

+Following you can see a list of Languages / DSBM / Frameworks that I know how to use.

 &nbsp;&nbsp;